FudaWiki/fudawiki-files/hanafuda/games/hiki-kabu.md

 title: Hiki-Kabu
 description: A Kabufuda game with a showdown similar to Poker
 published: true
-date: 2022-08-24T15:54:23.824Z
+date: 2022-08-25T00:44:00.396Z
 tags: hanafuda games, kabufuda games
 editor: markdown
 dateCreated: 2022-08-24T15:54:23.824Z
 ---

-**Hiki-Kabu** [引きカブ] is a Kabufuda game for 2-10 players in which players bet on the value of their dealt cards, similar to most poker games.
+**Hiki-Kabu** [引きカブ] is a Kabufuda game for 2-10 players.

-It shares a slightly similar gameplay style with [Kachi-Kachi](/en/kabufuda/games/kachi-kachi).
+Originally, the game was purely luck-based: the only decision made by the players during gameplay is asking for a third card, which may or may not be limited to the rules also applied in [Oicho-kabu](/en/kabufuda/games/oicho-kabu).

+An additional gameplay element similar to poker was added to heighten the skill involved in the game.
+This gives the game a slightly similar gameplay style to those of [Kachi-Kachi](/en/kabufuda/games/kachi-kachi) and [Seotda](/en/hanafuda/games/seotda).

 # Equipment
 Hiki-Kabu is played with a [*kabufuda*](/en/kabufuda) deck.
 This simple deck contains 40 cards, consisting of four identical series of the numbers 1 to 10.